tjaekel/PortentaH7_WAcouSense/README.md

 See the Linker Script if with Arduino Bootloader (to flash FW)) or without (ST-LINK adaopter on Breakout Board is needed).
 See README.txt in BIN directrory (providing the CM7 FW file, CM4 is not used yet).

+## Pico-C integrated
+A C-code interpreter, no need to compile: enter C-code on UART command line or write C-code scripts, stored and read from SD card.
+Very convenient to extend system by writing C-programs without any compiler needed or to re-flash the MCU